Alexandria893/houseofguineas/content/about.md

 ##### From Engineering to Exotic Pets:

 I grew up here in San Francisco and earned my B.S. in Electrical Engineering at UC Santa Cruz.
-I often found myself excited for finals - my school brought animals onsite for students, and somehow showing up by the animals at local pet stores during my breaks.
-I gravitated towards human-centric roles after college, but couldn't shake the thought that I should be working in a different industry.
+I often found myself excited for finals - my school brought animals onsite for finals week!
+I also spent time with the adoptable animals at local pet stores during my breaks.
+Although I gravitated towards human-centric roles after college, I couldn't shake the thought that I should be working in a different industry.

 That calling became clear when I adopted my amazing pets: first Milo and Luca (guinea pigs!), then Coco and Kai (more guinea pigs!), and finally Chungus and Puppy Dog (rabbits!).
 As a multi-pet owner myself, I understood the challenges of finding reliable pet care, especially specialized care for exotic animals.